viggy28/pg_savior/README.md

 # pg_savior

 pg_savior is a PostgreSQL extension designed to prevent accidental data loss due to non-parameterized DELETE queries without a WHERE clause.
+It hooks into the query execution path.

 ## Warning

-This is not ready for production yet.
-It's a WIP.
+The extension is currently under active development.
+This project is not ready for production yet.

 ## Features

-- Detects DELETE queries without a WHERE clause
+- [x] Detect DELETE queries without a WHERE clause
-- Detects DELETE queries which uses index scan
+- [x] Detect DELETE queries which use index scan
-- Detects DELETE queries which uses CTE & subqueries
+- [x] Detects DELETE queries which uses CTE & subqueries
-- Logs detailed information about detected queries
+- [ ] Prevent CREATE INDEX without concurrently
-- Hooks into the PostgreSQL query execution process
+- [ ] Prevent DROP DATABASE command

 ## Installation